4VServices/tde-editor/README.md

 For a working example of how to use the TDE Editor, deploy the examples/soccer project.
 You can then log into the TDE Editor as "soccer-admin" (password "soccer-admin") and you'll be able to work with the sample template defined in that project.

+From the project root:

+1. `cd examples/soccer`
+2. `./gradlew mlDeploy -i`
+3. Point browser to http://localhost:8003 and log in with `soccer-admin`/`soccer-admin`.

 ### Alternative Deployment